-Australian sports betting company PointsBet debuted the ninth online sportsbook in New Jersey on Jan.
+Australian sports betting company PointsBet debuted the ninth New Jersey sports betting app on Jan.
 17. Needless to say, PointsBet CEO Johnny Aitken sounded pretty happy about it when he spoke with TheLines.

 “It’s amazing,” he said.
 “It’s exciting just to take bets.”